vuurr/gutenstrap-blocks/readme.txt

 1. Activate the plugin

 == Frequently Asked Questions ==
-= Is bootstrap included on the front end? =
-No, you will have to include it yourself or use Bootstrap 4 based theme.

 = Can I customize Bootstrap styles in the editor? = Yes.
 Prefix your styles with `.bootstrap-styles` class and include prefixed Bootstrap 4 css on admin side.